What is bullying and harassment?

 Similarly, pursuing legal action in response to being bullied and harassed may not be a solution for everyone.
 This could be because the legal costs may be unaffordable or your lawyer tells you that your case doesn’t have reasonable prospects of succeeding from a legal perspective.
 If you are in this situation, the other option available to you is to leave your employer.
 This is obviously not something you will do lightly as you stand to lose your income going forward unless you have something else lined up or are confident you will get an equivalent job soon after.

-If you are contemplating this option then you should explore the possibility of your employer agreeing to pay you off with an exit package to leave under a settlement agreement.
+If you are contemplating this option then you should explore the possibility of your employer agreeing to pay you off and to leave under a settlement agrement.
 This approach will avoid the time and stress of internal complaints procedures, and the time and cost of legal action whilst tiding yourself over financially between jobs.

-As bullying and harassment is in itself not strictly illegal (as mentioned above you can only pursue legal action in certain circumstances: for discrimination, personal injury etc.) it may not always be straightforward to negotiate a decent settlement agreement.
+As bullying and harassment is in itself not strictly illegal (as mentioned above you can only pursue legal action in certain circumstances: for discrimination, personal injury etc.) it may not always be straightforward to negotiate a decent settlement.

 You could try to negotiate a deal yourself of course.
 However, to stand a better chance of being taken seriously and using the right negotiation tactics to secure the best deal in your circumstances, it would be advisable to use the services of an experienced negotiator such as a trade union representative if you have one, or better still a lawyer with expertise in this area.
 Any negotiation should be done on a ‘without prejudice’ basis so that you have not committed to leaving your employment unless and until the deal is right for you